bliteee/Ai-Translator/README.md

 # 🌈 AI Text Translator Web App

-A colorful web application that translates English text to Hindi and Gujarati using Google Translate API, built with Streamlit.
+A colorful web application that translates English text to Hindi, built with Streamlit.

 🖥 Try it here →[Link for website](https://ai-translator-shshshnk.streamlit.app/)